Takoyaki

 Health Benefits

-- Excellent source of lean protein from octopus supporting muscle development and repair
+- Excellent source of high-quality complete protein for muscle maintenance and tissue repair

-- Rich in selenium and copper supporting thyroid function and antioxidant defense
+- Rich in selenium and copper, essential trace minerals supporting thyroid function and antioxidant protection

 Buying Guide